jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Moving away for Windows-bound UI (WPF) to HTML - feasibility tests with CEF+CEFSharp+CEFGlue+Chromely.md

-# Moving away for Windows-bound UI (WPF) to HTML :: feasibility tests with CEF / CEFSharp / CEFGlue / Chromely
+# Moving away for Windows-bound UI (WPF) to HTML :: feasibility tests with [CEF](https://bitbucket.org/chromiumembedded/cef/src/master/) / [CEFSharp](https://cefsharp.github.io/) / [CEFGlue](https://gitlab.com/xiliumhq/chromiumembedded/cefglue) / [Chromely](https://chromely.net/) / [WebView2](https://docs.microsoft.com/en-us/microsoft-edge/webview2/)

 As stated elsewhere in these documents, several major components must be migrated to allow Qiqqa to become cross-platform portable software (or at least approach that goal, so that the maintenance effort is manageable for such a multi-platform app).

 One of the troublesome areas is the UI framework used: WPF.
-Microsoft's WPF is not available outside Windows (though a derivative/approximation of it allegedly is: Avalonia).
+Microsoft's WPF is not available outside Windows (though a derivative/approximation of it allegedly is: [Avalonia](http://avaloniaui.net/)).

 As noted elsewhere, various tech solutions have been considered and the one with the best prospects of longevity is migrating to HTML/CSS, i.e. ultimately discarding the WPF code entirely.

-While this surely will smell like "Second System Syndrome" to some (it does to *me*), here are the considerations:
+While this surely will smell like "[Second System Syndrome](https://en.wikipedia.org/wiki/Second-system_effect)" to some (it does to *me*), here are the considerations:

 - do I want to ditch the C# code completely?
 No, not necessarily.
 Quite a bit of it can and will be done elsewhere, but I like C# at least for the "business layer", i.e. the glue logic.
-- Heavy processing should be done in C/C++ (and that stuff is moving into the mupdf-derivative/clone).
+- Heavy processing should be done in C/C++ (and that stuff is moving into the [mupdf-derivative/clone](https://github.com/GerHobbelt/mupdf)).
 - most of the UI X-plat stuff out there is either fresh, new, young and not surviving for long.
 Or rather: when you pick one, how do you know you're betting on the horse that will still be running great in 5-10 years time?
 Microsoft is cycling through ideas almost as quickly as Google (labs), when it comes to UI frameworks.
 Besides, most of the new stuff is way too focused on "mobile", i.e. sample POS style applications, not the more complex desktop applications.
 - then there's the *Fun Factor*: what do I like?
 (As right now I'm still the main dev for all this, so personal motivation is an issue.
 When others join in, these preferences must be mixed with theirs.
   - UWP? not for complex desktop applications.